Nutzzz/SpinnakerAdventure/README.md

 Game strings and other data is found in the appropriate location files.

+---

 ## PDS Container Format

 The Tester Tool has a function to unpack the contents of all files of the selected port type.
 It also allows a preview hex dump for the files of individual ports.

 ### Apple II container format

-With the 4 GRAPHPDS and 4 MUSICPDS files (one for each disk) from the Apple II port of "Nine Princes": the first two bytes represent the total number of bytes in the file in little endian (i.e., 2nd byte then 1st byte); though for some reason it seems the value given is always 5 bytes larger.
+With the 4 GRAPHPDS and 4 MUSICPDS files (one for each disk) from the Apple II port of *Nine Princes*: the first two bytes represent the total number of bytes in the file in little endian (i.e., 2nd byte then 1st byte); though for some reason it seems the value given is always 5 bytes larger.

 There is a `00` separator, then address 0x03 is the number of file entries, and another `00` separator.